 Therapy for Trauma

 Past traumas and painful life experiences often underlie anxiety, depression, and other difficulties that bring otherwise high-performing people into therapy.
-Somatic therapies can regulate the nervous system and help you regain a feeling of safety and groundedness again in your daily life.

-Trauma is a part of the human experience.
-A trauma is defined as any experience, situation or series of events that are emotionally painful, distressing, and overwhelm an individual’s ability to effectively cope.
+• Trauma is a part of the human experience.
+A trauma can be defined as any experience, situation or series of events that are emotionally painful, distressing, and overwhelm an individual’s ability to effectively cope.
 Traumas are both physical and emotional, and may have a lasting negative impact on our lives.
 Any breach in our physical or emotional safety has the potential to profoundly impact us, and we all seek the tools to heal and cope with the challenges we face.
 While each traumatic experience is unique to the individual, we now know that we share a universal language for storing trauma in the physical body.
 The mind-body connection of somatic therapies can hold the key to regulating a feeling of safety and groundedness in our daily life.

 Contemporary brain research tells us that talking out our problems can only take us so far in any change process.
 Certain overwhelming experiences in our personal history imprint themselves beyond where language and the conscious mind can reach.
 Research has shown that the memory of a negative experience can be stored in the midbrain, where your mind can avoid consciously confronting it.
 The problem is that, without reprocessing, such memories can diminish your ability to feel and function at your best.
 Brain-body based therapy is the fastest-growing field of trauma treatment because of its proven ability to rapidly address issues that traditional talk therapy takes longer to resolve.